stacks-network/stacks-core/sip/sip-003-peer-network.md

 (ASs) when considering adding it to the neighbor set.

-* Relaying in rarest-AS-first order:  the relay algorithm will probabilistically rank its neighbors in order by how rare their AS is the fresh frontier set.
+* Relaying in rarest-AS-first order:  the relay algorithm will probabilistically rank its neighbors in order by how rare their AS is in the fresh frontier set.

-When calculating the probability that a peer will be visited, the graph walk algorithm calculates an additional measure of the peer's degree in the peer graph: the in-degree and out-degree of the ASs represented by its neighbors.
-The graph walk algorithm will visit a new node with probability proportional to `(out-degree / in-degree) * (out-AS-degree / in-AS-degree)`.
-In doing so, responsive peers that have high out-degrees relative to in-degrees will be prioritized for inclusion in the neighbor set.
+When building up its K neighbors, a peer has the opportunity to select neighbors based on how popular their ASs are.
+To do this, the peer crawl N > K neighbors, and then randomly disconnect from N - K of them.
+The probability that a peer will be removed is proportional to (1) how popular its AS is in the N neighbors, and (2) how unhealthy it is out of the neighbors in the same AS.
+The peer will first select an AS to prune, and then select a neighbor within that AS.
+This helps ensure that a relayed messasge is likely to be forwarded to many different ASs quickly.

-To forward messages to as many different ASs as possible, the peer will probabilistically prioritize neighbors to receive a forwarded message based on how _rare_ their AS is in the frontier set.
+To forward messages to as many different ASs as possible, the peer will probabilistically prioritize neighbors to receive a forwarded message based on how _rare_ their AS is in the fresh frontier set.
 This forwarding heuristic is meant to ensure that a message quickly reaches many different networks in the Internet.